- Head of Collections and Curation

 - Director of the Consortium of European Research Libraries and Chair of the Consortium’s Collection Security Working Group; represents the BL on the working group on spoliation of the National Museum Directors’ Conference; Senior Vice-President of the Bibliographical Society

 His department is made up of four large collection areas, Asian and African, Contemporary British, European and American, and Western Heritage Collections.
-It also encompasses the Research Development team who work across the Library to develop and support the Library’s research strategy and the Eccles Centre for American Studies
+He is also responsible for the Digital Research and Digital Curators team and the Eccles Centre for American Studies.

 - The role of concepts such as memory, memorialisation and commemoration for the formation and functioning of institutions which are sometimes described as memory institutions; the concept of cultural property and its role in this area

 - Collection history, spanning the 15th-19th centuries: with a focus on the political, symbolic and intellectual function of collecting and of collections, including the use of collections for reinterpreting the past for new purposes

 - 15th and 16th-century book history: I am interested in how interaction between the commercial needs of publishers/printers and the requirements of their customers shapes bodies of texts and the patters of the use of texts and books.
 I am interested in the institutional and non-institutional setting of academic disciplines how this relates to the history of the production, distribution, use, and ownership of university text books; in the relationship between books as merchandise and as conveyors of meaning, attitudes, and knowledge.

 - ‘Creating a Better Past: Collectors of Incunabula in the Late Eighteenth Century’ in Early Printed Books as Material Objects: Proceedings of the Conference Organized by the IFLA Rare Books and Manuscripts Section, Munich, 19-21 August 2009, ed. by B. Wagner and M.Reed (The Hague: De Gruyter, 2010), pp. 281-9